The application for this program is closed.

 Statement of Purpose

-Submit an essay that is well written, organized, and no longer than 1,000 words.
+Submit an essay, in your own words, that is well written, organized, and no longer than 1,000 words.
 It must also include the following:

 - Describe your interest in the Master of Counselling degree